Paris restaurant, food and wine experiences

 Telescope is a venue we love to visit - and not only for the very good coffee here.
 We also love the simple food.
 And when we say simple we are not being dismissive.
 We are saying that this food appears simple but has lots of flavour and energy.
 We recently called in here and had a very good breakfast consisting of a dish with yoghurt with very fresh hazelnuts and a swirl of honey and a lovely toasted sandwich filled with tomago.
 Telescope is close to the Palais-Royal which is on the rue Villedo.

 L'Arbre a cafe

-L'Arbre a Cafe is a brand of coffee not a place to go.
+L'Arbre a Cafe is both a brand of coffee and a venue in the trendy rue de Nil.
 But it is one for you to keep an eye out for because it is now served by some of the best restaurants in Paris.
 It is the brand of coffee obsessive Hippolyte Courty who we first met in Hong Kong where is is involved in a delightful wine store called La Cabane a Vin in Hollywood Road.

 Formerly an historian, Hippolyte began researching coffee after failing to find good coffee in Paris and he started travelling the world searching for new and interesting varieties and then brining them back to Paris to roast.

 One of his plantations is that of biodynamic producer Henrique Sloper de Araújo in Brazil (it is no coincidence as Hippolyte is also an ardent fan of biodynamic wines) where he sources the cult, complexly-flavoured "Jacu Bird" coffee beans.